Mohammedanees06/HealthBot-IoT/README.md

 # HealthBot-IoT
-An all-in-one intelligent health monitoring system that captures real-time sensor data (temperature, pulse, etc.) and integrates it with a smart assistant chatbot.
-Built using HTML, CSS, JavaScript, Node.js, and Firebase, this system not only monitors vital signs but also assists users with personalized health suppor
+An all-in-one intelligent health monitoring system that captures real-time sensor data (temperature, pulse, etc.) and integrates it with a smart assistant custom chatbot.
+Built using HTML, CSS, JavaScript, Node.js, and Firebase, this system not only monitors vital signs but also assists users with personalized health support

  Key Features:

 📊 Sensor Integration: Collects health parameters like temperature and pulse using IoT sensors.

-💬 AI Chatbot: Offers assistance, suggestions, and answers to common health-related queries.
+💬 Chatbot: Offers assistance, suggestions, and answers to common health-related queries.

 🧾 Health Reports: Automatically generates health reports based on live and historical data.